 Canada's Telus says no govt curbs on using Huawei 4G gear in capital region

-June 17 (Reuters) - Canadian telecom operator Telus Corp T.TO said on Wednesday that the federal government has not asked it to remove Huawei equipment from 4G network in the capital region, in response to a report by the Globe and Mail.
+June 17 (Reuters) - Canadian telecom operator Telus Corp T.TO said on Wednesday the federal government has not asked it to remove Huawei equipment from its 4G infrastructure in the national capital region, in response to a report by the Globe and Mail.

 (Reporting by Neha Malara; Editing by Shinjini Ganguli)